View all hotels

 Private transfers are included for this hotel

-With its own small sandy beach and perfect location right in the heart of Santa Maria, Odjo d’Agua sits on a rocky promontory affording superb ocean views.
+Next to a small sandy beach and enjoying a sought-after location right in the heart of Santa Maria, Odjo d’Agua sits on a rocky promontory affording superb ocean views.

 The location of Odjo d’Agua is hard to beat – a beachfront location, right in the heart of Santa Maria.